 These are volunteers that go around the festival transporting things from one point to another.
 They also run basic errands to keep the core team focused on getting things done.

-With so many guest publishing to their social profiles, you will need help sorting out the best guest-made snaps and videos about your festival.
+As many guests contribute content on their social profiles, it’s great to have help with content marketing.
+Volunteers could sort out the best guest-made snaps and videos about your event.
 These volunteers can also create more creative media exclusively meant for social sharing.

 Facilitating additional activities

 Depending on the nature of your festival, additional volunteer-powered activities may be a great bonus for your visitors.
-Scheduling guided activities for children or maintaining devoted pet care areas can make your event more accessible for families and pet owners.
+Guided activities for children or devoted pet care areas can make your event more accessible for families and pet owners.

 As you can see, running a festival is akin to running a small enterprise for a few weeks every year.
-With hard work and commitment, your team will surely deliver and help you to manage volunteers for an unforgettable event that unites people during the warmest days of the year.
+With hard work and commitment, you can manage volunteers for an unforgettable event.